-For Drupal 7, Secure Login module enforces secure authenticated session cookies, thus preventing session hijacking.
-For previous versions of Drupal, PHP's session.cookie_secure flag must be enabled on the HTTPS site to enforce secure authenticated session cookies.
+For Drupal 7 and 8, Secure Login module enforces secure authenticated session cookies, thus preventing session hijacking by eavesdroppers.
+For previous versions of Drupal, PHP's session.cookie_secure flag must be enabled on the HTTPS site to enforce secure session cookies.

 Secure Login is intended for sites that want to offer anonymous sessions via HTTP or HTTPS and authenticated sessions only via HTTPS.
 Anonymous insecure sessions are migrated to authenticated secure sessions upon login, with all session data intact.
 Secure Login is designed to work with Drupal 7's

 $conf['https'] setting at its default value,

 TRUE, you would enable mixed-mode (HTTPS and HTTP) authenticated sessions: both secure and insecure session cookies are set when a user logs in to the HTTPS site.
 Other contributed modules, such as Secure Pages, may assist you with implementing mixed-mode authenticated sessions.

 Note that currently in Drupal 8, unlike Drupal 7, anonymous insecure session data is not migrated to an authenticated secure session upon login; instead, an empty secure session is created.

 In addition, currently the secure base URL setting may not be applied to form actions, due to changes and inconsistencies in how form action URLs are generated in Drupal 8.
 If you need to use the secure base URL setting because you do not have an SSL certificate for all of your base URLs, you may need to leave the redirect setting enabled to ensure that the secure base URL setting is used.

 - Module categories: Security, User Access & Authentication